Datapolitan-Training/qgis-training-err/content.md

 + **Wednesday** - Creating and editing features, validating geometries --

-+ **Thursday** - Georeferencing and "Bonus" section
++ **Thursday** - Georeferencing and a "Bonus" section

 ---

 # Outcomes
+--

 At the end of this week, you will:
 --

-+ Demonstrate proficiency with foundational concepts in spatial analysis --

-+ Understand the structure and purpose of a GIS
++ Understand foundational GIS concepts
 --

++ Understand the purpose and functionality of a GIS
+--

-+ Be practiced using QGIS to accomplish simple and sophisticated spatial operations --
++ Be practiced using QGIS for a variety of spatial operations --

-+ Demonstrate proficiency in applying spatial concepts to real-world problems --
++ Demonstrate proficiency in applying GIS concepts to real-world problems --

-+ Be familiar with resources for further information on how to use QGIS for spatial analysis and mapmaking
++ Be familiar with key resources for further information on using QGIS

 ---